F. A da Costa, R. T. G. de Oliveira, G. M. Viswanathan

 Let us now proceed to the 2-D case of and lattice.
 Let now denote one full column of sites, i.e.

 This kind of product is sometimes called a direct product in physics textbooks.
-In the language of multilinear algebra, the vector belongs to the space which is the direct sum of the two-dimensional vector spaces corresponding to the sites in a single column, so the dimension of the direct sum space is .
-The symbol above does not refer to tensor products.
-If we had tensor products, the dimension of the product space would be instead.
+In the language of multilinear algebra, the vector belongs to the space which is the tensor product of the two-dimensional vector spaces corresponding to the sites in a single column, so the dimension of the product space is .

 Let be the Pauli spin operator which acts vector only on the row for a , i.e. it acts only on the subspace spanned by the , and similarly for and .
 Moreover, let be the raising and lowering operators that act on row of .
 We thus have